 May 2009: 10 years Magritte museum (1999 – 2009)

 The René Magritte Museum celebrated its 10 years of existence in June 2009.
-A weekend of celebrations entailed, including exhibitions, guided tours, workshops, concerts and animations.
-These all reviewed the achievements of the Museum so far and presented new projects to the public.
+A weekend of celebrations included exhibitions, guided tours, workshops, concerts and animations.
+All these reviewed the achievements of the Museum so far and presented new projects to the public.

 2009: Francine Holley : 90 years, 20 masterpieces

 Francine Holley is an abstract artist who lives in Paris.
 She celebrated her 90th birthday in 2009.
-This anniversary exhibition gives an overview of her career.
+This anniversary exhibition gave an overview of her career.

 2008: Edmond Van Dooren : dreaming of a future world